 Zora is a graduate student in the Cornell Chemistry Department working jointly with our group and Yao Yang's group.
 Her research combines operando electron microscopy with computational analysis and machine learning.

-Alain is a sophomore at Cornell.
+Alain is a Junior at Cornell.
 He is investigating how different probabilistic metrics affect the ensemble of structures we recover from cryo-EM experiments.

 Hailey Foster Undergraduate Researcher in the Craine Lab.